mlabs-haskell/cem-script/docs/goals_and_soa.md

 * CTL and overall frontend transaction construction model
 * No specific support, but can be added manually
   * Metadata, reference scripts and non-inlined datums
   * Stacking and governance features (apart for (security-by-default))
   * ZK-proofs

 # Details of examples of problems to be solved

 ## Reference apps

-Those are list of open-source DApps, what we use to demonstrate problems in folloging:
+Those are list of open-source DApps, what we use to demonstrate problems in following:

 * Audited production DApps
   * Agora
   * MinSwap
   * Fracada
   * JPG Vesting Contract
   * Indigo Protocol
 * DApp project we participate, audited or otherwise know it codebase
   * Hydra Auction
   * POCRE
   * CNS
   * Hydra
-* Plutomicon patterns
+* Plutonomicon patterns
 * plutus-usecases

-@todo #3: much more links to specific bugs and code size blowups
+@todo #3: Add more links to specific bugs and code size blowups in existing DApps.

 ## On-chain correctness